BrainbitLLC/neurosdk2/Readme.md

 ## Overview

-Neurosdk is a powerful tool for working with neuro-sensors BrainBit, BrainBit2, BrainBitBlack, DragonEEG, Callibri and Kolibri.
+Neurosdk is a powerful tool for working with neuro-sensors BrainBit, BrainBit2, BrainBitBlack, DragonEEG, Callibri and Kolibri, Headband and Headphones.
 All these devices work with BLE 4.0+ technology.
 SDK allows you to connect, read the parameters of devices, as well as receive signals of various types from the selected device.

 ## Getting Started